Frequently Asked Questions

 Please refer to the Cost of Attendance page for the answer to this question.

 2. How do I apply for financial aid?

-[Steps 3 and 4 apply only to those in the M.Div., A.R., M.A.-Deac. or M.A. in Deaconess Studies programs who qualify for LCMS District and/or congregational aid]
+[Steps 3 and 4 apply only to those in the M.Div., A.R., M.A.
+Leading to Deaconess Certification or M.A. in Deaconess Studies programs who qualify for LCMS District and/or congregational aid]

 Step 3 – Apply to your LCMS District using the "District Financial Aid Application" (available in PDF), type in your information on Section I, print the form, sign it, ask your pastor to sign it and mail it to us.
 Do not mail it to your District.We will complete Section II and then forward it to your district.
-Your district’s application deadline is on the list of District Financial Aid Contact Persons (available in PDF).
-Be sure to check for asterisks and note whether your district requires any different – or additional – application steps.
-Nebraska District students should visit their district website (Click here) for instructions and application forms that apply to their financial aid requirements.
+Your district’s application deadline is on the list of District Financial Aid Contact Persons (click here and use the drop down menu to find your district information.)
+Be sure to check for any notation on whether your district requires any different or additional application steps.
+Nebraska District students should visit their district website (click here) for instructions and application forms that apply to their financial aid requirements.

 We must receive your FAFSA, your CTS Financial Aid application, and your "District Financial Aid Application" at least two weeks before your district's deadline in order to have time to forward your application to your district office before the deadline.
 If you are a new student, please be aware that the seminary and your district cannot process your District Financial Aid application until you have been granted admission, including submission of the required $250 tuition deposit, and have submitted your FAFSA and CTS Financial Aid application.
 If you are a returning student, please note that your financial aid deadline is May 1 (or two weeks before your district deadline – whichever comes first).